 AMMA was born into a humble family of fishermen in 1953.
 Even as a little girl, she drew attention from other people in her village because she would spend hours at a time deeply immersed in meditation on the beach.
 She would also write bhajans and would walk around singing out with all her heart.
 Regardless the fact that she was still a little girl, the songs were profound, showing a deep spiritual understanding.

 AMMA said that it was at this time that she began to contemplate the nature of life and suffering.
 While, on one level, she understood that people suffer as repercussions for selfish actions they have performed in past lives, she also felt that it was her duty to try to help such people.
-In her own words, “If it is their karma to suffer, isn’t it my dharma to help them?”
-And it was in this way that Mata Amritanandamayi’s spiritual mission began—taking care of those around her, bringing them food, clothing, medicine, drying the tears from their cheeks, holding them in a sweet embrace as they unburdened themselves of their problems.
-And it is still this way—with Mata Amritanandamayi sitting daily for hours to receive thousands of people.
+In her own words, “If it is their karma to suffer, isn’t it my dharma to help them?”.
+It was in this way that Mata Amritanandamayi Devi’s spiritual mission began by taking care of those around her, bringing them food, clothing and medicine, drying the tears from their cheeks, holding them in a sweet embrace as they unburdened themselves of their problems and sitting daily for hours to receive thousands of people.

-Today, more than 40 million people have sought out Amma’s darshan—as her embrace has come to be known.
-And it is from the inspiration and transformation people have gained from their experience with AMMA that institutions such as the Amrita Vidyalayam schools have arisen.
+Today, more than 40 million people have sought out Amma’s darshan—as her embrace has come to be known as.
+It is from the inspiration and transformation people have gained from their experience with AMMA that institutions such as the Amrita Vidyalayam schools have arisen.